shaaibu7/Catalog-of-my-things/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project you can give a star...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank
+I would like to thank microverse for the support provided to complete this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>